Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Bacillinum is another prominent medicine indicated for treating fungal infections.
 Firstly, it is very beneficial for cases of ringworm.
 Apart from treating acute ringworm cases, this medicine also helps to control the tendency for ringworm infection occurring time and time again.
 Secondly, this medicine is well indicated to treat cases of tinea versicolor in which skin pigmentation is affected resulting in discolored patches on the skin.

-Thuja is a natural medicine sourced from plant Arbor Vitae.
-It is highly suitable for fungal infections that appear as ringworms in the beard, moustache and neck area.
-Persons needing it may have pimples (small red eruptions) or hard nodes in affected areas.
+Thuja is a natural medicine sourced from the plant Arbor Vitae.
+It is highly suitable for fungal infections that appear as ringworms in the beard, mustache, and neck area.
+Persons needing it may have pimples (small red eruptions) or hard nodes in the affected areas.
 Itching and burning may worsen upon cold washing.

 8. Antimonium Crudum – For Nail Fungus (Onychomycosis / Tinea Unguium)